Four days in the Aravis to learn and enjoy rock climbing :

 Day 4 - optional

-Meet at 9:00 a.m., at Falaise du Bargy, multi-pitch route.
+Meet at 9:00 a.m., at Falaise du Jalouvre, multi-pitch route.
 Debriefing and return around 3 p.m.
 End of class.

-What is the best length for a beginner’s climbing course?
+• What is the ideal length for a beginner climbing course?

-Our programs last 2 to 5 days, an optimal length for mastering the fundamentals: rope handling, belaying techniques, and wall reading.
-This gradual progression allows you to tackle iconic sites like the Tours du Midi with confidence.
+Our courses last 3 to 4 days, the optimal duration for mastering the fundamentals: rope handling, belaying techniques, and rock face reading.
+This gradual progression will allow you to confidently tackle iconic sites like the Jalouvre cliffs.

-Are the Aravis really suitable for a first climbing course?
+• Are the Aravis mountains really suitable for a first climbing course?

 Absolutely!
-The massif boasts a variety of training cliffs with varied profiles: the inclined slabs of Pré Richard for beginners, and the fluted rocks of Grand Bornand for advanced climbers.
-Unlike over-equipped sites, these natural walls develop a real sensitivity to the rock.
+The Aravis massif offers a wide variety of training crags with diverse profiles: the sloping limestone slabs are ideal for beginners.
+These natural walls develop a true sensitivity to the rock.

-Is a particular physical condition required for this course?
+• Is a particular level of fitness required for this course?